mailupinc/mailupinc.github.io/fp-ts-cheatsheet/index.md

 ```

 Eithers are very useful for catching error scenarios in FP, and have a clue as to why our program has derailed.
 With an analogy, they can be considered as the try-catch construct equivalent of functional programming, but with type safe checking.
 We need the Eithers because we cannot break pipelines by throwing errors.
+Either is great for casual errors like validation as well as more serious, errors like missing files or broken sockets.
+It also captures logical disjunction (a.k.a ||) in a type.

 Example:
 ```typescript